 After the data has been loaded into Qlik Sense, it is stored in the app.

-- To learn more about the data load editor, see Using the data load editor.
+- To learn more about Data load editor, see Using Data load editor.

 - To learn more about script syntax and data structures, see Understanding script syntax and data structures.